josephclander/random-quote-generator/README.md

 # A Random Quote Generator

-## Project Overview

-This is a project assigned for the Treehouse Fullstack Techdegree.

-For this first project, you'll create an app that displays random famous quotes each time a button is clicked.
-You will select your own quotes from famous historical figures, artists, scientists, celebrities, etc.
+An app that displays random famous quotes each time a button is clicked.

-## Project Instructions
+## Client Requirements

 1. Create an Array of objects to store the data for your quotes A data structure is necessary to store and organize the quotes in your app.
 A basic array of objects is a lightweight way to store information.